A TRADITIONALLY BUILT, GENERAL SAIL CARGO SHIP

-The ship will be a steel replica of the Dutch clippership Noach.
+The ship will be a steel replica of the Dutch clipper ship Noach.
 Originally built in 1857 in Kinderdijk.
-It has been stated by historians that the Noach has been the fastest Dutch sailing vessel ever!
-Noah will be built to be a prototype for a line of fast traditional built, emission free cargo packet ships.
+Noach has been called the fastest Dutch sailing vessel ever!
+The EcoClipper prototype500 will be the first of a fleet fast, traditionally built, emission-free cargo packet ships.
 A packet ship carries cargo and passengers on a regular schedule.

 m2 Sail Area